-The provider performing telehealth services may have to be licensed in the state where the worker is receiving telehealth services.
+Per WAC 296-20-065, the selection of a provider is the worker's choice by law.
+The provider performing telehealth services must be licensed in the state where the worker is receiving telehealth services.
+Only vocational rehabilitation counselors are exempt from this requirement.